 Music Hall: The $143 million restoration of this storied OTR anchor, originally designed by local legend Samuel Hannaford, was completed last year.
 Soapbox recently detailed the grand building’s meticulous overhaul, and also what the future may hold for the Gothic-style building.

-Involved in the revitalization of this 140-year-old building were the following firms: Akustiks, South Norwalk, Connecticut; Washington, D.C.-based Martinez + Johnson Architecture; the Cincinnati office of Messer; Pittsburgh-based Perfido, Weiskopf, Wagstaff + Goettel (PWWG); and Schuler Shook of Chicago.
+Involved in the revitalization of this 140-year-old building were the following firms: Akustiks, South Norwalk, Connecticut; Washington, D.C.-based Martinez + Johnson Architecture; the Cincinnati office of Messer; Pittsburgh-based Perfido, Weiskopf, Wagstaff + Goettel (PWWG); and Schuler Shook of Minneapolis.

 Great American Tower at Queen City Square: This soaring, 665-foot-tall addition to the skyline is a development by locally based Eagle Realty Group, a unit of Western & Southern Financial Group.
 The $400 million project was designed by St. Louis-based HOK, led by founding partner Gyo Obata (the “O” in the firm’s name).

 Opened in 2011 and built by Turner Construction, the 41-story tower’s façade is a combination of granite and aluminum-framed windows.
 At its top is a semi-circular steel superstructure dubbed the “tiara,” modeled after the headpiece worn by the late Princess Diana, and a reference to Cincinnati’s longstanding identity as the Queen City of the Midwest.

 “The building is a bold and tangible statement that will be around for a hundred years or more,” John Barrett, Western & Southern’s chairman, president and CEO, says of the tower in Obata’s book, Gyo Obata: Architects, Clients, Reflections.